notochord/playback/docs/styles/Functions.md

 * **Version introduced:** 0

-Returns whether a certain beat of the current measure is set in the song (TODO: does this mean *different* from the previous beat?
-That's probably something the Song class should worry about)
+Returns whether a certain beat of the current measure is set in the song.
+Note that beats are 1-indexed.

+### `measure-divisible-by(number)`

+* **Version introduced:** 0

+Returns whether the current measure index is divisible by the given number.
+This basically allows you to orient yourself in the phrase.
+Note that measures are 0-indexed.

 ## Other